SPOClab-ca/dn3/docs/source/index.rst

 ====================================================================================

 This Python package is an effort to bridge the gap between the neuroscience library MNE-Python and the deep learning library PyTorch.
-This package's main focus is on minimizing boilerplate, leveraging known solutions quickly and increasing the reproducibility of *new deep-learning solutions* for the analysis of M/EEG data *(and may be compatible with other similar data... use at your own risk).*
+This package's main focus is on minimizing boilerplate code, rapid deployment of known solutions, and increasing the reproducibility of *new deep-learning solutions* for the analysis of M/EEG data *(and may be compatible with other similar data... use at your own risk).*

 Access to the code can be found at https://github.com/SPOClab-ca/dn3